OlgaUtochka/Nuitrack-docs/docs/UnityBasic_page.md

     ![](Ubasic_image9.png)

 ### Note
-To create a prefab in Unity (for example, a sphere), select **GameObject → 3D Object → {Sphere}**.
+*To create a prefab in Unity (for example, a sphere), select **GameObject → 3D Object → {Sphere}**.
 Scale down the sphere that appeared on the scene so that its size is about 10 cm (1 Unity unit \~ 1 m).
 Create a prefab in the **Project** tab:
 **Right Click → Create → Prefab**.
 Then, drag-and-drop the created sphere to the prefab.
-To learn more about prefabs, see the link at the end of this tutorial.
+To learn more about prefabs, see the link at the end of this tutorial.*

-4. Let\'s create objects for visualization of joints using the saved prefab: create an array of the same dimension as the *typeJoint* array: *CreatedJoint = new GameObject\[typeJoint.Length\]*.
+4. Let's create objects for visualization of joints using the saved prefab: create an array of the same dimension as the *typeJoint* array: *CreatedJoint = new GameObject\[typeJoint.Length\]*.
 After that, we start to create their copies on the scene in the loop using the Instantiate function.
 Now, we define copies of the objects as children of the object that contains the script.
 As a result, the position of the parent object will correspond to the position of the sensor.

 ```cpp
 void Start()